-Homework Assignments: Throughout the quarter there will be 6 homework assignment (lowest score dropped) that will be based on material from previous lectures & labs, or papers assigned for reading.
-You will have several days to complete these outside of class through Gradescope on Canvas.
+Homework Assignments: Throughout the quarter there will be 6 homework assignments (lowest score dropped) that will be based on material from previous lectures & labs, or papers assigned for reading.
+You will have several days to complete these outside of class through Gradescope.
 More information will be given before the first homework.